-Short for Videocassette Recorder, now old technology used to supply video for personal use, allowing people to watch television programs they have recorded, and pre-recorded movies, most prominently in the VHS (Video Home System) format.
+Short for Videocassette Recorder, a now-defunct technology used to supply video for personal use, allowing people to watch television programs they have recorded, and pre-recorded movies from Home Video Distributors, most prominently in the VHS (Video Home System) format.

-Videotape has been around since the 1950s, home video since the 1960s (Sony's CV-2000 was the first home video tape recorder on the market in 1965), and the first cassette-based systems came out in the early 1970s (Sony's U-matic in 1971, Avco's Cartrivision and Philips' VCR in 1972), but it wasn't until 1975 that the first format to achieve any popularity, Betamax (a downsized, simplified version of U-matic), was introduced by Sony.
+Videotape has been around since the 1950s, home video since the 1960s (Sony's CV-2000 was the first home video tape recorder on the market in 1965), and the first cassette-based systems came out in the early 1970s (Sony's U Matic in 1971, Avco's Cartrivision and Philips' VCR in 1972), but it wasn't until 1975 that the first format to achieve any popularity, Betamax (a downsized, simplified version of U-matic), was introduced by Sony.
 JVC came out with VHS in 1976 in Japan, and RCA and Panasonic brought it to the US a year later; VHS became much more popular due to the 2 hour recording time (twice that of the first Betamax, courtesy of the considerably larger tapes) and lower price.
 Sony would retaliate with x2 (later named βII) and x3 (βIII), but Panasonic and RCA had created a 4-hour speed on their machine, and JVC introduced a 6-hour speed (EP/SLP), stopping there due to issues with quality and tracking.
 JVC also licensed the technology to many other companies (Magnavox, Sharp, Panasonic, RCA, GE, Emerson, etc.), which allowed for many more machines to be produced.
-Despite Beta's higher audio/video quality (250 lines vs. 240 lines) and the introduction of "Beta hi-fi" (copied by VHS with linear stereo, and then with "VHS hi-fi" which worked similarly to the Beta version, but recorded the signal onto the tape differently), their high price and shorter run time made Beta obsolete by the 90s.
-Rumor has it that Sony's refusal to allow porn films on their format is the main factor for Beta's failure in the 80s (as would be the case two decades later for Blu-Ray's victory over HD DVD).note
+Despite Beta's higher audio/video quality (250 lines vs. 240 lines) and the introduction of "Beta hi-fi" (copied by VHS with linear stereo, and then with "VHS hi-fi" which worked similarly to the Beta version, but recorded the signal onto the tape differently), their high price and shorter run time made Beta obsolete by the 90snote .
+Rumor has it that Sony's refusal to allow porn films on their format is the main factor for Beta's failure in the 80s (as would be the case two decades later for Blu-ray's victory over HD DVD).note That being said, Beta's inability to fit a football game on one tape and lagging timer technologynote were also major factors.

 While Betamax itself has been dead for years (Sony kept it on life support in Japan until 2002, but popular support for it elsewhere had evaporated a good decade before that), the professional Betacam variants of the format have remained in use well into the HD era, and are only now starting to be replaced with more modern Flash Memory and hard disk formats.
 As for VHS, its high-end formats (Super VHS, W-VHS and D-VHS (an HD VHS format)) never caught on the way Betacam did, and when the broadcast industry started switching to digital in the mid-1990s, they generally chose DV instead.
 U-matic, Beta's parent format, was never popular for home use, but saw a lot of usage in professional circles and in places like school libraries; it was eventually replaced in those roles by VHS (for educational and low-end commercial use) and Betacam.

-For pre-recorded material such as films from Hollywood, it has all but been supplanted by the DVD player, but for people recording their own programs such as for time shifting (recording a show and viewing it later), the VCR was king through the 1980's to the 2000's.
+For pre-recorded material such as films from Hollywood, it has all but been supplanted by the DVD player, but for people recording their own programs such as for time shifting (recording a show and viewing it later), the VCR was king from the mid-1980's to the early-2000's.
 It was slowly supplanted by DVRs (such as TiVo and ReplayTV) and DVD recorders, many of which use special services which spoon out TV Guide-type schedule listings for the machines to automatically record programs with.
 It is still useful as a means for recording and keeping television programs however, whereas DVR and the like are far less permanent.
 Blank VHS tapes are an increasingly rare find these days but certain retail stores still carry them, more than likely produced by Maxell.
-The primary remaining stronghold of the VCR is the camcorder, in which hard disks and optical discs have proven too sensitive to rough handling and solid state storage costs far too much at videotape's 25GB+ capacities (though ever-dropping SDCard prices and dual-mode still picture/motion video digital cameras, not to mention smartphones, are threatening to make camcorders obsolete).
+The last remaining stronghold of the VCR was the camcorder, in which hard disks and optical discs have proven too sensitive to rough handling and solid state storage cost far too much at videotape's 25GB+ capacities for some years until ever-dropping SDCard prices and dual-mode still picture/motion video digital cameras finally made camcorders obsolete just in time for smartphones to put the last nail in the coffin.

 Another good reason to keep an old VCR around is old movies that you find at the thrift store for $1 or less.
 Sure you could probably download them if you wanted to, but if you're already going to a thrift store anyway, the impulse-buy convenience of it all is worth the dollar.
 (Not to mention that some of these are older titles, may have been controversially altered in later releases like the Star Wars original trilogy, and/or are so rare that they will never be made available on DVD.)
-That, and some movie companies have released special VHS editions of their films in the 2010s, particularly Retraux movies or those centering around VHS itself, like the 2009 Gorgon Video release of The House of the Devil, a limited-edition issue of Rewind This!, and special copies of...well, V/H/S. Alternatively, if you just want to play the tapes, there are devices available for only about $5 or so that are capable of playing cassette tapes, but don't have any recording capability.
+That, and some movie companies have released special VHS editions of their films in the 2010s, particularly Retraux movies or those centering around VHS itself, like the 2009 Gorgon Video release of The House of the Devil, a limited-edition issue of Rewind This!, a special run of Shrek Retold, a 100 print run of Climax in 2019, a release of Scott The Woz's The Internet and You as part of a charity drive the same year, and special copies of...well, V/H/S. Alternatively, if you just want to play the tapes, there are devices available for only about $5 or so that are capable of playing cassette tapes, but don't have any recording capability.
 These are called VCPs, and some video-rental stores in the US, at least, used to rent them out alongside the tapes if you needed one.
 These types of players were also commonly found in cars, particularly minivans, in the late 90s and early 2000s before being supplanted by DVD players; aftermarket units with not only VHS capability but also RCA jacks to hookup things like video games and even an over-the-air TV tuner (now obsolete thanks to the digital TV switchover in 2009) were also available.

 Because VCRs were the first really popular video format, the first big video rental stores carried them.
 It was a minor Rite of Passage for teens and young adults in the 1980's and 1990's to spend a certain amount of time standing around the the video store with your friends trying to decide which movie you would rent and whose house it would be watched at.
 A common sticker on the tapes was "Be kind, rewind" in hopes that users would rewind the tapes so the next user could watch them straight from the beginning without having to rewind the tape first.